ScroogeMcD/MY_RESOURCES/JSON Web Token.md

 * **sha256** : a function that returns an array of octets, and returns a new array of octets using the SHA-256 algorithm
 * **hmac** : a function that takes a SHA function, an array of octets and a secret, and returns a new array of octets using the HMAC algorithm
 * **rsassa** : a function that takes a SHA function, an array of octets and the private key, and returns a new array of octets using the RSASSA algorithm.

+#### Federated Identity
+A Federated Identity in Information Technology is the means of **linking a person's electronic identity and attributes, stored across multiple identity management systems**.
+Federated Identity is the means by which an authenticating party can attest to a third party that it had sucessfully authenticated someone or something.
+The third party accepts the attestation provided by the authenticating part based on mutual trust previously established between the parties, and as a result waives the requirement to authenticate the access requesting party.

+Technologies used for federated identity include SAML(Security Assertion Markup Language), OAuth, OpenID, Security Tokens (Simple Web Tokens, JSON Web Tokens, SAML Assertions).